GreenDelta/openLCA2-manual/src/prod_sys/exporting.md

 In openLCA, you can export your product system in different ways, according to your needs.

-## Saving product systems as a system processes
+## Saving a product system as a system process

 The first method for saving a product system is to calculate its Life Cycle Inventory and then save the results as a System Process.